kookic/VAL-2000/Firmware/README.md

 This value is used to set the maximum number of steps to move the motor to 100 percent.
 If you have a curtain or window, set the number of steps that will be required to move the motor to open/close the curtain all the way.

 There are 200 steps per revolution so use some math to figure out how many steps you need.

+The position value is a percentage vate from 0-100.
+If you enter 100, it will move 100 percent of the way.
+If you enter 0, it will move to the home position.

+The position percentage value is based on the max steps value.
+The max steps is the number of steps you want it to move to open 100 percent of the way.

+For example, if you have a curtain opener, and need it to move 20000 steps to open and close, you will enter 20000 here.

+There are 200 steps per revolution.
+To figure out how many steps to set, first measure the distance you want your device to travel.
+Let's say it's 20 inches, which is 508 mm.

+Next, measure the diameter of the pulley you are using.
+In the case of the S1 curtain opener, it is 12mm.

+Next, convert 12mm diameter to circumferance which is 37.7 mm.

+Next, divide the total travel by cicumferance

 ### current
 This value (400-2000) sets the amount of current in milliamps that will run through the motor.
 The higher the current, the stronger the motor will be.
 However, it will also run hotter as well as make setting the stall value more difficult.
 It is recommended to set the current to the minimum required to move your motor.
 Start at a small value and move up until the motor moves how you want.
 The maximum value is 2000 mA.